November 18. Today's Birthdays

 NAMES

-General Director of the Republican central headquarter of the professional rescue services, major general Vladimir BEKKER was born in 1965 in Semipalatinsk region.
+Public figure, major general Vladimir BEKKER was born in 1965 in Semipalatinsk region.
 He is a graduate of the Almaty Higher Technical College of the Ministry of Internal Affairs and the East Kazakhstan Regional University.
-He was the Chairman of the Emergency Situations Committee of the Internal Affairs Ministry of the Republic of Kazakhstan in 2016-2020.
-He took up his recent position in June 2021.
+He was the Chairman of the Emergency Situations Committee of the Interior Ministry of the Republic of Kazakhstan in 2016-2020 before retiring.
+He has been awarded the Order of Aibyn (the Order of Valor) Class II, anniversary medals, the medals «For Excellence in the Prevention of Emergency Situations», «Veteran of the Emergency Situations Bodies», badges «Excellent Worker of Fire Service» and «Honored Worker of the Emergency Situations Bodies».

+Deputy Chairman of the Board of Kazakhstani Institute of Social Development «Rukhani Janghyru» Artur NIGMETOV was born in 1985.
+He is a graduate of the West Kazakhstan State University, the Moscow Political Research School, and SIPU International.
+He was appointed to his recent post in January 2020.